War Horse (play): Australian Tour (2012–2013) and (2020)

+The show also toured again in 2020, in Melbourne's Regent Theatre from 10 January to 8 February 2020, and in Sydney's Lyric Theatre from 15 February to 15 March 2020, and was due to play Perth's Crown Theatre from 24 March to 12 April 2020, but was cancelled due to Covid-19 pandemic.

 First UK National Tour (2013–2014)

 War Horse embarked on a UK Tour starting Autumn 2013.
 The tour played at the Theatre Royal, Plymouth (27 September to 12 October); the Birmingham Hippodrome (17 October to 9 November); the Lowry at Salford Quays (20 November – 18 January 2014); the Edinburgh Festival Theatre (22 January-15 February); the Southampton Mayflower (19 February-15 March); the Dublin Bord Gáis Energy Theatre (26 March – 26 April); the Sunderland Empire Theatre (30 April – 17 May); and finished in Cardiff at the Wales Millennium Centre (18 June – 19 July).

 Berlin, Germany (2013–2014)

 The first non-English-language production, entitled Gefährten (which loosely translates to Comrades, not coincidentally the same name given to the German release of Steven Spielberg's film), launched in Berlin, Germany, on 20 October 2013 at the Stage Theater des Westens.
 Marking the centenary of the first world war, War Horse is the first play about the war to be put on in Germany since that war began.
 It was produced in the same theatre attended by the Kaiser and Hitler.
 Someone called the play "the greatest anthem to peace" ever seen on the stage.